Deeksha1108/Stripe_Subscriptions/README.md

 2. On success:
    - A webhook triggers: `checkout.session.completed`
    - Subscription is created and saved to DB
-3. If user cancels or changes plan → `subscription.updated` webhook fires
+3. If user upgrades/cancels or changes plan → `subscription.updated` webhook fires
 4. If user manually cancels → `subscription.deleted` webhook
 5. If admin issues refund → `refund.updated` webhook fires
 6. If you update plans/prices on Stripe → `price.created/updated` syncs DB